Haute Route Pyrenees 2019: background and gear

 Although the Tarptent Notch is a fantastic shelter, I wanted something lighter for the HRP with better protection against splashback in thundery downpours.
 I’ve chosen the Solomid (DCF version) from Mountain Laurel Designs.
 I’m a happy Duomid user, so the Solomid was an obvious choice, and the DCF fabric offers significant weight savings.
 Tent pegs will be the usual combination of Groundhogs and titanium nails.

-I’ll be using a simple tyvek groundsheet instead of an inner tent, but I may decide to add my MLD Superlight Bivvy.
+I’ll be using a simple tyvek groundsheet instead of an inner tent, plus my MLD Superlight Bivvy.
 On my Mercantour walk I did not take a bivvy, and wished I had it one night when torrential rain led to a flooded pitch and a splashback-spattered quilt.
-However, the Solomid can be pitched lower to the ground than the Tarptent Notch, and a bivvy is not required for bug defence in the Pyrenees, so it isn’t an essential item – I’m inclined not to take it.
-The jury’s still out on this one!
+However, the Solomid can be pitched lower to the ground than the Tarptent Notch, and a bivvy is not required for bug defence in the Pyrenees, so it isn’t an essential item.

 I’m in talks with Marco at As Tucas regarding his new Foratata down quilt (currently in development) and am hoping to be able to take one along with me on the HRP for some serious testing prior to a review.
 Otherwise, it’ll be my tried-and-true Sestrals synthetic quilt (also from As Tucas).